 Hi!
 My name is Jesse Sanderson.
-For coming up on a decade, I have been working for the Michigan Coalition Against Homelessness (MCAH) in various roles after earning a degree in Studio Art with a specialization in Graphic Design from Michigan State University.
+For over a decade, I have been working for the Michigan Coalition Against Homelessness (MCAH) in various roles after earning a degree in Studio Art with a specialization in Graphic Design from Michigan State University.

 In 2023, I returned to school and am currently pursuing a Master of Arts in Media and Information at Michigan State University with a focus of Human Computer Interaction/User Experience.
-My expected graduation date is December 2025.
-I am additionally pursuing a Serious Game Design & Research graduate certificate, with an expected completion date of December 2024.
+My graduation date will be December 2025, and I also completed Michigan State's graduate certificate in Serious Game Design & Research in December 2024.

-Some of the recent projects I've worked on within this realm include Homeless Reach, an app prototype to streamline access to resources and to help provide emotional support to persons experiencing homelessness, We Speak Kiingereza, an English learning board game that provides supplemental learning to secondary school students in Tanzania who are vulnerable to dropping out due to trouble understanding English classroom instruction, and CLEARLY!, a speech therapy game for Parkinson's disease patients to practice their clear and loud speaking skills.
+Some of the recent projects I've worked on within this realm include We Speak Kiingereza, a language learning game focused on addressing language barriers in the classroom (so far, particularly in Tanzania, Kenya, and India), and CLEARLY!, an award-winning speech therapy game for Parkinson's disease patients to practice their clear and loud speaking skills.

 I invite you to look through my portfolio or reach out to me if you would like to learn more about how I design for good.

 I like to spend my free time bicycling, playing basketball, and spending time with my three dogs and two cats.
-I also really enjoy traveling the world when possible (35 countries/territories and counting!).
+I also really enjoy traveling the world when possible (36 countries/territories and counting!).
 Going further back, I was a major band geek in high school, playing the trumpet in the marching band and serving as the drum major my senior year.
-This fall I got the chance to relive those memories and participate in an alumni band performance at my alma mater!
+The last two years I got the chance to relive those memories and participate in an alumni band performance at my alma mater!

 To get a feel for my communication style, feel free to take a look at a few samples below.
 You may click on the image to open it in full screen.